wavesplatform/docs.wavesplatform/docs/en/ride/limits/weight.md

 * Q is a number of elements.
 * W<sub>elems</sub> is a total weight of elements.

-### Weight of Structure
+### Weight of Tuple or Structure

-The weight of the structure is calculated as follows:
+The weight of the tuple or structure is calculated as follows:

 W<sub>struct</sub> = 40 + 30 × Q + W<sub>fields</sub>